hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 * All speakers are provided a relatively high level of Pseudo Pink-Noise for a day or two - with breaks in between - in order to calm any "break-in" concerns.
 * I demoed these speakers *without a high-pass crossover*.
 I did not use room correction on these speakers.
 * Components: Oppo BDP-103, AppleTV 4k, Adcom GFA-545 II, Crown XLS 1002, Denon X4000 AVR.
-* Speaker placed on the floor (as Klipsch marketing implies is ideal).
+* Speaker placed on the floor (as Klipsch marketing implies is ideal) as well as on stands.

 <br><br>